 Added Direct-to-Consumer Protection

 Alternatively, buyers can lock in independent direct-to-consumer protection.
 With Upsie, customers receive coverage that’s comparable or superior to manufacturers’ extended warranty packages.
-This coverage, however, is offered at prices that are up to 70 percent lower by cutting out unnecessary mark-ups and middlemen.
+This coverage, however, is offered at prices that are up to 70% lower by cutting out unnecessary mark-ups and middlemen.

 Again, consider combining the benefits by buying appliances from big-box and other third-party retailers, substantial discounts can be had.
 Coupled with further savings on independent warranty coverage, it’s an excellent way to cash in while simultaneously safeguarding against future problems.

 3. From an Independent Local Retailer

 A third, and in this case, final, consideration should be independent local retailers.
 The pros and cons here are clear-cut.
 Best of all, the pros, in particular, of choosing an independent local retailer are both significant and abundant.

 First off, you’re dealing face-to-face with local business owners and their staff.
 Likely conversing with each other on a first-name basis, it’s a wonderful way to shop.
 Furthermore, you’re supporting the local economy

 Secondly, you have a direct point of contact.
 No online forms to fill out or call centers to negotiate.
 Instead, there’s an individual at the end of the telephone who knows you and is always happy to help.

 Similarly, a third benefit of purchasing appliances in this way relates to delivery.
 Local retailers with goods in stock can often deliver almost instantly with no need to wait for shipping.
 Instead, they may even be able to drop off your new washer, dryer, refrigerator, or oven within the hour.
 Benefits such as these are advantageous if you’re looking for expert help or need an item in a hurry.